 This post is sponsored by Rodelle.
 The opinions and text are all mine.

 Do you have any big plans for the 4th of July?
 When it comes to this time of year we love to spend time with friends and family eating delicious food.
 One thing on the dessert menu for our 4th of July cookout this year is this chocolate cream pie!

-This pie has an incredibly rich and smooth chocolate filling and it’s topped with homemade whipped cream.
+This homemade chocolate pie has an incredibly rich and smooth chocolate filling and it’s topped with homemade whipped cream.
 I love to make this pie with a chocolate cookie crust, but I’ve included the option for how to make it in a regular pie crust too.

 - Granulated Sugar: There’s 3/4 cup of sugar in the filling to help sweeten it.

 - Rodelle Gourmet Baking Cocoa: When it comes to a good chocolate cream pie, you need a good cocoa powder.
 I love using Rodelle Gourmet Baking Cocoa in this pie because it contains one of the highest levels of cocoa butter on the market which ensures an incredible chocolate flavor!
-You can find their products nationwide and online, here’s a link on their site for where you can find them near you.
-Their baking cocoa is extremely versatile and can be used outside of baking too.

 - Cornstarch: This helps to thicken the pie filling, so don’t leave it out!